ruanformigoni/flatimage/README.md

    [here](https://github.com/ruanformigoni/wine)), not only that, it requires to patch the `32-bit` pre-loader `ld-linux.so` as well, however, sometimes it still fails to execute properly.
-This is an over exceeding complexity for the end-user, which should package applications with no effort; `Arts` changes the root filesystem the application runs in, to a minimal gnu subsystem, and with that, it solves the previous issues with dynamic libraries no workarounds required.
+This is an over exceeding complexity for the end-user, which should package applications with no effort; `FlatImage` changes the root filesystem the application runs in, to a minimal gnu subsystem, and with that, it solves the previous issues with dynamic libraries no workarounds required.
 No host libraries are used, which decreases issues of portable applications working on one machine and not in other.

 1. The fragmentation of the linux package management is considerable in modern times, e.g., `apt`, `pip`, `npm`, and more.
-To mitigate this issue `Arts` can perform the installation through the preferred package manager, and turn the program into an executable file, that can run in any linux distribution.
-   E.g.: The user of `Arts` can create a binary of `youtube-dl`, from the `pip` package manager, without having either pip or python installed on the host operating system.
+To mitigate this issue `FlatImage` can perform the installation through the preferred package manager, and turn the program into an executable file, that can run in any linux distribution.
+E.g.: The user of `FlatImage` can create a binary of `youtube-dl`, from the `pip` package manager, without having either pip or python installed on the host operating system.

 1. Some applications are offered as pre-compiled compressed tar files (tarballs), which sometimes only work when installed on the root of the operating system.
-However, doing so could hinder the operating system integrity, to avoid this issue `Arts` can install tarballs into itself and turn them into a portable binary.
+However, doing so could hinder the operating system integrity, to avoid this issue `FlatImage` can install tarballs into itself and turn them into a portable binary.

 # Related Projects